 (Even your friends that had an epidural – their stories are still about pain.
 They say “the pain was so bad I couldn’t handle it, you NEED to plan for an epidural, it’s the best thing you’ll ever do!”
 Right?!
 You’ve totally heard them say that!)

-I am very high anxiety, and I’ve developed some seriously concrete coping mechanisms for dealing with my anxiety over the years… but I still really struggled with anxiety surrounding the pain of childbirth and not knowing what to expect from labor.
+I am very high anxiety, and I’ve developed some seriously concrete coping mechanisms for dealing with my anxiety over the years… but I still really struggled with severe anxiety surrounding the pain of childbirth and not knowing what to expect from labor.

 It’s true that having a baby hurts.